j22shelton/bamazon/README.md

 Contributer: Jocelyn Shelton

-The images included reflect the application in action:
+The images included reflect the Customer-side application in action:

-Insufficient Quantity; Order Total, and Inventory Depleted
+Picture 1: Insufficient Quantity, order cannot proceed Picture 2: Inventory is sufficient and Order Total is calculated Picture 3: Inventory Depleted (from the previous transaction shown in picture 2), and remaining inventory is listed

 ![](/images/InsufficientQuantity.png?raw=true)
 <br><br>